 In July 2021, the CEO of Facebook, Mark Zuckerberg, unveiled his ambitious plan to build a Metaverse.
-Betting on the future of social media giant, announced that it had changed its name to Meta.
+Betting on the future of the social media giant, announced that it had changed its name to Meta.
 But why?
 Mark said the decision to rename Facebook was to reflect who we’re and what we hope to build.

 So what is Metaverse?
 Imagine walking down the street, and suddenly you’re craving pizza; immediately next to you, a kiosk pops up with a domino’s menu, you stop, you order, and while the order is delivered to your house you continue walking on your way home.
 This is what Metaverse would feel like.